 After spending some time in Patagonia and buying some organic tomatoes we headed to Ruby Road.
 This road is an offroad (4×4) byway inside the Coronado National Forest.
 It’s named after an old mining camp that is now a ghost town you can visit.
 It’s supposed to be quite beautiful to see the fall foliage so we wanted to drive the 20 miles to map out spots we’d want to return to in the autumn.

 At the start of the road/trail is a little camping area where we stopped to use the facilities and get hydrated.
-That’s one think about Arizona that we are still getting used to, the vast amounts of water we have to drink!
+That’s one thing about Arizona that we are still getting used to, the vast amounts of water we have to drink!
 Plus always having a hat and wearing sunscreen.
 (I’m serious about my 7 things to pack for a trip to Phoenix!)

-This is also where we started seeing all the warning signs about being alert for illegal crossing and smugglings.
+This is also where we started seeing all the warning signs about being alert for illegal crossing and smuggling.
 The US-Mexico border is about 50 miles away from this area, but for the next 2 hours as we made our way along the 20 miles (the road allows for about 10-20 mph) we passed border patrol agents every 5-10 minutes and were even buzzed by a border patrol helicopter, so I’m pretty sure there was no risk of us running into anyone!
 Apparently, it is worse at night, so I’m not sure if a sunrise or sunset shoot on this road is in our future, but it certainly is gorgeous in this area.

 Just imagine this in the fall when the colors change.
 The rolling hills and beautiful trees really are something else.
 Plus the road is fun to drive, it has been a while since we did any 4x4ing.